hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 Nodes in the network create new "self-events" on a regular basis.
 These self-events carry transactions that were submitted to the node, and advance the hashgraph.
 When a node creates a self-event, it must build upon the previous self-event and some "other parent" event (see the hashgraph algorithm for more details).
-If a node builds two self-events on the same self-event parent or if it creates an event with no self parent and there is a non-ancient self event that could have been a self parent, that is considered to be a branch in the hashgraph.
+There are two types of branching.
+If a node builds two self-events on the same self-event parent, that is considered to be a branch.
+If a node creates an event with no self parent and there is a non-ancient self event that could have been a self parent, that is is also considered to be a branch.
 Branching in the hashgraph is considered an attack on consensus.
 It can be detected deterministically and the offending node punished accordingly, protecting the integrity of the hashgraph.
 Therefore, no honest node should ever branch.

 Today even honest nodes can accidentally branch (in practice the probability low but not unheard of).
 This happens when a node gossips a self-event and is shutdown before the event has been persisted to disk in the